 To make the drink iced, just add espresso to a cup with ice and cold water.
 The cold water will instantly chill the hot espresso.

 - Pour hot water into a mug.
 Leave room for the espresso.

-- Pull 1-2 shots of espresso.Grind coffee and use an espresso machine (or Nespresso or Keurig) to extract espresso.
+- Pull 1-2 shots of espresso.Grind coffee and use an espresso machine (or Nespresso) to extract espresso.
 You can pull the shot directly into the mug or into a small cup and pour on top of the hot water so that the crema (espresso froth) can be sitting on top of the drink.

 Join my email list and get this iced coffee drinks cheat sheet.